BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: Analysis of the Framework

+\paragraph{BANANAS: Bayesian optimization with neural architectures for NAS.} Using the best components from the previous sections, we construct our full NAS algorithm, BANANAS, composed of an ensemble of feedforward neural networks using the path encoding, ITS, and a mutation acquisition function.
+See Algorithm~\ref{alg:bananas} and Figure~\ref{fig:bananas_diagram}.
+Note that in the previous sections, we conducted experiments on each component individually while keeping all other components fixed.
+In Appendix~\ref{app:experiments}, we give further analysis varying all components at once, to ensure that BANANAS is indeed the optimal instantiation of this framework.

+For the loss function in the neural predictors, we use mean absolute percentage error (MAPE) because it gives a higher weight to architectures with lower validation losses:

 where $y_\text{pred}^{(i)}$ and $y_\text{true}^{(i)}$ are the predicted and true values of the validation error for architecture $i$, and $y_\text{LB}$ is a global lower bound on the minimum true validation error.
-This loss function gives a higher weight to losses for architectures with smaller values of $y_\text{true}$.

-We create a candidate set of architectures by mutating the best architectures we have seen so far, and we choose to train the candidate architecture which minimizes the ITS acquisition function.
-See Algorithm~\ref{alg:bananas}.
 To parallelize Algorithm~\ref{alg:bananas}, in step iv.\ we simply choose the $k$ architectures with the smallest values of the acquisition function and evaluate the architectures in parallel.